-So, this vision that we have talked about for many years now at Nunavut Tunngavik Incorporated is that, and that's not necessarily that it's an Nunavut Tunngavik Incorporated organization, it's an organization that brings everybody involved in early learning and child care together to work for the same common goal, and putting all of their resources into one place, rather than a fragmented system that everybody is kind of connected through committees through working groups.
+This vision that we have talked about for many years now at Nunavut Tunngavik Incorporated is that, and that's not necessarily that it's an Nunavut Tunngavik Incorporated organization, it's an organization that brings everybody involved in early learning and child care together to work for the same common goal, and putting all of their resources into one place, rather than a fragmented system that everybody is kind of connected through committees through working groups.
 There are so many different players that it's actually causing more stress, I think, on these centres than it is a level of comfort and support.

-So that's where we envision this place, this is what we envision of a place like this, but we're not envisioning this as an Nunavut Tunngavik Incorporated thing.
-Obviously, we would need the support, and it will take a while to get there, but we would need the Government of Nunavut, and the federal government, and the other organizations within Nunavut to all agree to this, and so that's kind of, but what came about through a lot of those, the Indigenous early framework, the evaluation of the environmental scan in Nunavut, and then the end result of that, that's
+That's where we envision this place, this is what we envision of a place like this, but we're not envisioning this as a Nunavut Tunngavik Incorporated thing.
+Obviously, we would need the support, and it will take a while to get there, but we would need the Government of Nunavut, and the federal government, and the other organizations within Nunavut to all agree to this, and so that's kind of, but what came about through a lot of those, the Indigenous early framework, the evaluation of the environmental scan in Nunavut, and then the end result of that, that's where it comes from. (interpretation) Thank you, Mr. Chairman.